 Reddy: Yeah, exactly.
 You are coming from a country that is going through a lot of change.
 I can’t help but to see that change expressed in your work.

 Zhang: Every year I go back to China, go back to Beijing, I feel it’s so different than the last time I saw it.
 They are building the buildings very fast; the food delivery companies are also growing very fast; the bicycle-sharing thing in China is also growing very fast.
 Every time I go back to Beijing, I feel there’s something new, like a huge change.

-Reddy: From your point of view, has negotiating one’s place in the United States as a non-U.S. citizen changed between administrations in the U.S.?
-Is it easier to work and live in the United States, being from a different country?
+Reddy: From your point of view, has negotiating one’s place in the United States as a non-U.S. citizen changed between changes in administrations?
+Is it easier or harder to work and live in the United States, being from a different country?